PoissonBallon/google-analytics-provider/README.md

 gac.send(hit: .event(category: "API", action: "create TODO"))
 ~~~~

-And you can always check the documentation to see the required paramaters for specific API calls.
+And you can always check the documentation to see the required parameters for specific API calls.

 ## Whats Implemented